-Once the plant has ceased flowering, prune the Blue Star back in late fall to around ten inches high.
+Once it has stopped flowering, prune the Blue Star back to about ten inches high in late fall.
 This helps create bushier foliage for next year.

 As clump-growing plants, propagating Blue Star is pretty straightforward.
 Dig up the parent plant in the spring and split it into clumps.
 Each clump should have its own root system.
 Plant these new Blue Stars with some of the growing medium from the parent plant mixed with fresh compost.

-Blue Star can also be propagated through the growth of seeds, which can be harvested from the seed pods in late summer and fall.
+Blue Star can also be propagated through seeds, harvested from the seed pods in late summer and fall.

 Overwintering Blue Star Flowers

-Because they are native to the United States, Blue Star plants can survive winter in most areas of the country.
+Because they are native to the United States, Blue Star plants can survive winter in most areas.
 In warmer regions especially, no winter protection is necessary.